OrchardCMS/OrchardDoc/docs/Documentation/Getting-Started-with-Modules-Part-2.markdown

 The `Retrieve()` and `Store()` methods come when you inherit from `ContentPart<T>`.

 Under the hood your data is stored in two places.
-There is the underlying database and something called the infoset.
+There is the underlying _database_ and something called the _infoset_.

 ## Understanding data storage in Orchard
 Orchard provides an incredibly modular architecture.
 The way it achieves this is that it breaks everything up into their own little components called content parts.
 We are busy building one of these content parts right now.
 Orchard composes these together at run-time to form content types, such as the widget we are working on.